Why a Real Estate Agent Should Hire a Coach

 Should I work with a local coach or someone outside my market

 Both can work.
-A local coach understands your inventory and price bands.
-A coach outside your market brings a wider view of models and systems.
-The bigger factor is how well they understand your niche and your goals.
-Pick the person who asks sharp questions and offers clear structure.
+A local coach may understand inventory and price bands.
+A coach outside your market may bring a wider view of business models and systems.
+The better choice is the person who understands your goals and gives you a structure you will actually execute.

 Shad Rockstad